Miley Cyrus Rocks Instagram In Trippy & Soaking-Wet Pool Video

 Speaking to Elle in July, Miley addressed both her sexy edge and her career as an artist.

 Miley has 98.8 million Instagram followers.
 Her account is followed by celebrities including Ariana Grande, Justin Bieber, and Demi Lovato.
-Fans wishing to see more of Miley should follow her Instagram.
+Fans wishing to see more of Miley should follow her Instagram account.